kteoh37/DebtCovenant_PB/README.md

 ### Usage

 Please see comments within the scripts for instructions on running the code.
-The analysis was conducted using Python 3.9.3 and Stata 17; dependencies are listed in `requirements.txt` where applicable.
+The analysis was conducted using Python 3.9.6 and Stata 17.

 ### License